KyranFord/KyranFord/README.md

 ### Freelance Projects

-- [Astraeus Watches](https://www.astraeuscollections.com) Custom Website: Developed a fully customized website for Astraeus Watches, a high-end watch brand, on their Shopify store.
+- <a href="http://www.astraeuscollections.com/" target="_blank">Astraeus Watches</a> Custom Website: Developed a fully customized website for Astraeus Watches, a high-end watch brand, on their Shopify store.
 The project involved creating a visually appealing and user-friendly website, incorporating features such as a customizable and interactive product grid.
 The website aligned with the client's brand vision and resulted in an enhanced user experience.

 ### Personal Projects